joshanator/franchise-spicer/README.md

 ## Version History

-- **v1.0.0** - Initial release with complete event system and UI
+- **v0.1** - Initial release with complete event system and UI. some bugs
-- **v1.0.1** - Added unrealistic events support and comprehensive test suite
+- **v1.0** - Version adds a ton of events, features, testing

 ## License